DavesCodeMusings/raspberry-cobbler/FAQ.md

 ## Can you incorporate _feature X_ so I can use it in my project?
 Probably not.
 This project exists as a journey, not a destination.
 In other words, the instructions are here to help you get started building your own Raspberry Pi DIY OS, not provide a pre-built one for you.

+## Why not use musl libc or ulibc to save space?
+One of the goals of this project is to be accessible to people getting started with embedded Linux.
+Cross-compiling for a different CPU architecture can be challenging enough.
+Adding a different C library on top would only increase the complexity further.
+Static linking everything with glibc only consumes about 40M of space.
+Even on an 8G microSD card, this is a trivial amount of storage.